emer/auditory/README.md

 The 'mel' package creates a set of mel filter banks and applies them to the power data to create a spectrogram.

 The 'agabor' package produces an edge detector that detects oriented contrast transitions between light and dark which can be convolved with the output of the mel processing.

+11/13/20 - Important fix to example code (processspeech.go).
+The mel InitFilters call was passing WindowSamples/2 rather than WindowSamples.
+The effect was to cut off the upper half of frequencies in the mel output.